nixworks/public/news/2006/12/5/index.md

 ##### ''E. coli''
 ### [ An outbreak of "E. coli" bacteria has sickened more than a dozen people on Long Island, including several who ate at Taco Bell.
 Officials have asked eight Taco Bell restaurants be closed. ](/news/2006/12/5/an-outbreak-of-e-coli-bacteria-has-sickened-more-than-a-dozen-people-on-long-island-including-several-who-ate-at-taco-bell-officials-h.md)
-_Context: Long Island, Taco Bell, ''E. coli''_
+_Context: ''E. coli'', Taco Bell, Long Island_

 ##### Prime Minister
 ### [ The Prime Minister of Fiji Laisenia Qarase warns that Fiji faces the imminent threat of a coup as troops reportedly surround his complex.
 Later, Fiji's military commander Frank Bainimarama confirmed that the military was in control of the country while the Foreign Minister of Australia Alexander Downer warned that Fiji would face international sanctions. ](/news/2006/12/5/the-prime-minister-of-fiji-laisenia-qarase-warns-that-fiji-faces-the-imminent-threat-of-a-coup-as-troops-reportedly-surround-his-complex-l.md)
-_Context: Australian Foreign Minister, Prime Minister, Voreqe Bainimarama, coup in 2006, Alexander Downer, Laisenia Qarase, military government, Fiji_
+_Context: Alexander Downer, military government, Fiji, Voreqe Bainimarama, Australian Foreign Minister, Prime Minister, Laisenia Qarase, coup in 2006_

 ##### election
 ### [ Early election results indicate that Marc Ravalomanana will be re-elected in a landslide as the President of Madagascar. ](/news/2006/12/5/early-election-results-indicate-that-marc-ravalomanana-will-be-re-elected-in-a-landslide-as-the-president-of-madagascar.md)
-_Context: election, Marc Ravalomanana, President_
+_Context: Marc Ravalomanana, President, election_

 ##### government
 ### [ The French Government launches state-owned and controlled France 24, a 24-hour television news show. ](/news/2006/12/5/the-french-government-launches-state-owned-and-controlled-france-24-a-24-hour-television-news-show.md)